 5. You must be super busy but do you still play music and if so do you put your music on Clammr?

 DAVID: I stopped playing music for a long time.
 I recently had a son who's about 20 months old.
 I play a lot of kids' songs now.
 He likes to come into my office, and hits the guitar and says "Dada, guitar!" and we sing kids' songs and it's awesome.
 And I'm trying to teach him real music — Paul Simon and the Beatles.
 So that's pretty awesome.
 I haven't put anything up on Clammr yet but I have done some extracts and hooks of other people's music.
 I have discovered some amazing rappers.
-In particular it's a genre that works really well in bite-size format.
-A couple rappers jump to mind right now.
+In particular, it's a genre that works really well in bite-size format.
+A couple of rappers jump to mind right now.
 There's a guy named Mike the Bubbler, who's putting some really great stuff up on Clammr, short-form hooks.
 Blaze Johnny is doing some great stuff.